Suffice it to say if your involved in a car/truck accident in the USA it is exceptionally complicated.

-Every winter approximately three million Canadian and Northern US residents (commonly referred to as Snowbirds) migrate south along Highways I-95 and I-75, heading to warmer, sunnier, southern destinations.
+Every winter approximately four million Canadian and Northern US residents (commonly referred to as Snowbirds) migrate south along Highways I-95 and I-75, heading to warmer, sunnier, southern destinations.

 Cars and motorcycles have an inherent disadvantage when driving along these highways.
 They need to share the roadway with a plethora of large tractor trailer trucks.
 Sometimes it is not for the faint of heart.

 There are approximately 500,000 truck accidents across the USA every year.
 A typical car weighs 4,000 pounds.
 Large commercial trucks can exceed 80,000 pounds:

-- The majority, 82%, of fatalities were not occupants of the large truck.
+The majority, 82%, of fatalities were occupants in cars (not the truck).

 CAN I SUE?